JujuYuki/godel2-benchmark/README.md

 ### channel-bad

-Shows how one could intend to use channels as locks, with correct buffer size, but mistakenly invert the receive and send actions, rendering the program inefficient as it would immediately deadlock — there is nothing to receive from an empty, open channel.
+Shows how one could intend to use channels as locks, with correct buffer size, but mistakenly inverts the receive and send actions, rendering the program inefficient as it would immediately deadlock — there is nothing to receive from an empty, open channel.